Click the button below to open or install Byteball app on your device and claim your funds.

 The consensus algorithm used to protect from double-spends is based on establishing a total order within the DAG.
 This is achieved by selecting a chain, called main chain, which gravitates towards units issued by commonly recognized reputable users — witnesses.
 See the white paper for details.

 Join Byteball on Slack!
 There are many channels with lively discussions about future developments, trading, auctions, to name just a few.
-If you have any issues with the Byteball wallet, our competent support staff will take care of it at the #helpdesk channel.
-Please get your invite here: slack.byteball.org.
+If you have any issues with the Byteball wallet, our competent support staff will take care of it at the #helpdesk channel in our slack slack.byteball.org.